-Last updated 7:37am, April 6, 2020.
+Last updated 2:09pm, May 18, 2020.
 This page will be updated as new information becomes available.
-All information & guidance applies to CRi unless otherwise noted.
-Scroll down for updates.
+All guidance applies to CRi unless otherwise noted.

 top priority remains the health, safety and well being of the individuals,